radekstepan/postcardfrom.us/_drafts/3-unexpected.md

 1. jungle smells like good stuff
 2. gatorade cheaper than water
-3. always indoors when raining
+3. always (2 times) indoors when raining